- Program Coordinator:

 - Students in the M.F.I.S. degree are required to complete 24 credit hours of graded graduate coursework and a minimum of 6 credit hours of thesis.

-- Students without a fashion background may be required to complete foundational coursework (e.g., FDM 10033, FDM 10034 and FDM 30260).
-Students must complete these courses (or their equivalents) in an undergraduate degree or within the first 18 credit hours of graduate study.
+- Students without a fashion background may be required to complete foundational coursework, FDM 10033 and FDM 10034 concurrently during the first semester, and either FDM 30260 or FDM 30262.
+Students must complete these courses within the first 18 credit hours of graduate study.
 These undergraduate credit hours are in addition to the 30 graduate credit hours required for the M.F.I.S. degree.